GeekTrainer/learn-vue/m05-event-handling/includes/2-event-handling-using-methods.md

 ...
 ```

 If you render the HTML file now, the cart should behave the same way it did when using the data expression.
-Clicking the "Book a Cruise" button should increment the number in the cart by 1 every time you click it, because the `v-on` directive is still listening for that click event.
+Clicking the "Book a Cruise" button should increment the number in the cart by 1 every time you click it because the `v-on` directive is still listening for that click event.

+## Shorthand notation for v-on directive

-However, you should also be aware that Vue allows a shorthand notation when using the `v-on` directive.
+You should also be aware that Vue allows a shorthand notation when using the `v-on` directive.
 You can use the "at" symbol (@) instead of `v-on:`. `//TODO: Code the button tag in your HTML file to use shorthand notation for the v-on directive, as shown below.

 ```html
 ...